This fossil of a mammal biting a dinosaur captures a death battle's final moments

 "We've always had this picture of mammals as the literal underdogs," says Elsa Panciroli, a paleontologist at the Oxford University Museum of Natural History.
 "They're being trampled.
 They're cowering in the darkness at night, just trying to avoid being eaten."

+"And that picture of mammals has really persisted until quite recently," she says.
+"So only in the last 20 years have we started to see that mammals are more diverse in terms of what they do at this time period."

-But a remarkable new fossil, originating in the early Cretaceous some 125 million years ago and now described in the journal Scientific Reports, conjures a rather different possibility.
+A remarkable new fossil, originating in the early Cretaceous some 125 million years ago and now described in the journal Scientific Reports, also supports this shifting view.
 It consists of two intertwined skeletons — an upstart mammal sinking its teeth into a much larger dinosaur.

 "Our best guess is that the mammal was in the middle of attacking the dinosaur," says Jordan Mallon, one of the authors of the new study and a paleobiologist at the Canadian Museum of Nature.